bmpvieira/python101/slides/day1_introduction/day1_introduction_win.md

 ---

+# Introducing Python programming

+# Data structures (Day 2)

+- Basic operators  ("+","-","/","\*")
+- Variable assignment
+- Standard data structures (Strings, numbers, lists and dictionary)

+# Control flow (Day 3)

+- Control flow is used in Python whenever you want to:
+	- **Make choices**, using *conditional statements* when conditions are met
+	- **Perform repeated actions**, using a set of statements executed *n* times in a *loop* until a condition is met

+---

+# Introducing Python programming

+# Functions (Day 4)

+- Blocks of code that perform specific tasks (procedures) repeatedly
+- How to create new functions
+- Using arguments to bring flexibility to those procedures

+# Input/Output (Day 4)

+- The three input/output channels: standard input, standard output and standard error
+- Handling input files (opening and parsing) and output files (writing)
+- Interactive scripts that request user input
+- Printing messages to the terminal

+---

+# Introducing Python programming

+# Modules (Day 5)

+- What are modules, how do they work and how to use them
+- Overview of some of the most useful modules:
+	- *re*, regular expressions
+	- *sys*, system tools
+	- *os*, operative system tools and commands
+	- *biopython*, the bioinformatic's module of choice

+---

 # Online resources

 Some of the most usefull resources that will help you solving problems and getting new ideas during your coding sessions: